metabase/metabase/docs/operations-guide/environment-variables.md

 Type: boolean<br>
 Default: `true`

-Allow logging in by email and password, when SSO login options are enabled.
+Still allow logging in by email and password when SSO login options are enabled.

 #### `MB_ENABLE_PUBLIC_SHARING`